skygenesisenterprise/companion-gpt/.github/COMMERCIAL.md

 You **must contact Sky Genesis Enterprise** and obtain a commercial license **if you plan to**:

-- Offer Company Website as a paid or free SaaS (Software-as-a-Service) product.
+- Offer AI Modal as a paid or free SaaS (Software-as-a-Service) product.
-- Bundle Company Website into a commercial product or platform.
+- Bundle AI Modal into a commercial product or platform.
-- Use Company Website in a business context without open-sourcing your modifications and dependencies (as required by AGPLv3).
+- Use AI Modal in a business context without open-sourcing your modifications and dependencies (as required by Apache 2.0 licence).
-- Require a proprietary license or want to avoid the AGPLv3 copyleft obligations.
+- Require a proprietary license or want to avoid the Apache 2.0 licence copyleft obligations.

 ## 🧾 Why a Commercial License?

 We want to support sustainable open-source development while offering flexibility to businesses.
 A commercial license:

-- Removes the copyleft obligations of AGPLv3.
+- Removes the copyleft obligations of Apache 2.0 licence.
 - Allows proprietary modifications and closed SaaS usage.
 - Grants access to premium features (if available).
 - Includes professional support and onboarding options.